Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Study 3: Examining probabilistic reduction in smaller and diverse dialect corpora

-As language model probabilities extracted over short sequences appear to be better predictors of word durations (see Section \S\ref{clarkcandor}), we chose to fine-tune the Pythia-160M language model \cite{biderman2023emergent} over inter-pause units for both Buckeye and CORAAL experiments.
-Pythia is an autoregressive language model with a high degree of psychometric predictive power, and it has been successfully applied to other psychophysical data such as human reading times \cite{oh2023transformer,oh2024frequency}.
-Fine-tuning proceeded for both Buckeye and CORAAL models for 40 epochs.
-We verified convergence by visually inspecting validation set loss using Tensorboard \cite{tensorflow2015-whitepaper}.
-We share additional fine-tuning parameters in the Appendix.
+As language model probabilities extracted over short sequences appear to be better predictors of word durations (see Section \S\ref{clarkcandor}), we chose to fine-tune the Pythia-160M language model \citep{biderman2023emergent} over inter-pause units for both Buckeye and CORAAL experiments using the \texttt{zeldarose} python package \citep{grobol2023zelda}.
+Pythia is an autoregressive language model with a high degree of psychometric predictive power, and it has been successfully applied to other psychophysical data such as human reading times \citep{oh2023transformer,oh2024frequency}.
+We verified convergence by visually inspecting validation set loss using Tensorboard \citep{tensorflow2015-whitepaper}.
+We share fine-tuning parameters in the Appendix.

+In our fine-tuning procedure, we took into account that AAL has many grammatical and lexical features that are relatively unfamiliar to Pythia, relative to WMAE \citep{dayton1996grammatical,mufwene2021african}.
+So, for fine-tuning a language model on the CORAAL data only, we merged each utterance with the next to augment the input size and ensure a strong language modeling baseline for both datasets.

-\subsection{Reverse language model fine-tuning}
+\subsubsection{Reverse language model fine-tuning}

-To obtain an estimate of a word's backward transition probability, we again start with Pythia-160M as a baseline model, and we separately fine-tune this model on reversed MAE and AAL corpora.
+To obtain an estimate of a word's backward transition probability, we again start with Pythia-160M as a baseline model, but we reversed the order of all words in each utterance and separately fine-tuned this model on reversed MAE and AAL corpora.
 We used the same fine-tuning parameters as for the forward-trained models.